lundegaard/react-union/packages/react-union/API.md

 The widget simply renders the `username` passed through the DOM mark.

-Next React-union needs to know where is the code for widget we marked as `hero`.
+Next, React-union needs to know where is the code for the widget we marked as `hero`.
 So we will write simple object called `route` (in our case `HeroRoute`):

 ```js